thathykalvac/Info-6150-assignment-7/README.md

   - Allows basic arithmetic operations (Add, Subtract, Multiply, Divide) between two input numbers.
   - Results display in a non-editable field.
   - Input fields are validated for null values, numbers-only, and division by zero.
+  **Stopwatch**
+- Time Display: Shows time in "HH:MM:SS" format, initially set to `00:00:00`.
+- Buttons:
+  - Start: Begins the timer.
+  - Stop: Pauses the timer.
+  - Reset: Resets the time to `00:00:00`.
+    - Date Picker: Displays the current date and allows selection of past and future dates without manual editing.
+    - Responsive Design: Basic CSS for a clean layout.

 ## Requirements